 Aluminum scrap prices vary only slightly from the West to the Midwest to the East Coast.

 The best way to accurately crunch the numbers is to determine what is important to you.
 Are you interested in the biggest bang for your buck?
 Are you interested in doing business with recyclers that are environmentally conscious?
 Keeping these factors in mind, research the scrap metal recyclers in your area and get in touch with them for a quote.
-Getting the best deal means you’ll need to do your research, call around, and compare.
+Getting the best deal means you’ll need to do your research, call around to different recycling stations, and compare.

 For more information on the importance of recycling scrap metal and to learn about recycling systems and equipment, contact General Kinematics today.